 If you really want to make an impression, foot the bill.
 It may seem like an old-school, heteronormative thing to do, but it’s a nice gesture, and your date will appreciate it.
-I’m sure she will return the favour next time.
-If there will be a next time, that is.
+I’m sure they will return the favour next time.
+If there’s to be a next time, that is.

 Finally, be honest!
-If you don’t feel like the date went well, tell her you don’t think you’re compatible.
+If you don’t feel like the date went well, tell them you don’t think you’re compatible.
 Don’t promise you’re going to call, and then don’t.
 It’s a f*ck boi thing to do, and trust me; nobody likes a f*ck boi since Shane cheated on Carmen, OK?
-(And yes, girls can be f*ck bois too)

 9. Have a Back-Up Plan of Things to Talk About